dilmint/TPS25-SQLITE-COPY/README Teacher.md

 <details>
 <summary> Potential Write Up </summary>

 There are 3 active programs the office is offering include Intensive Relief, Speedy Recovery, Theft Counseling.
 Intensive Relief and Speedy Recovery are programs for those facing drug charges and both are offered by hope treatments.
 Theft counseling serves those facing theft charges and is offered by Counseling Star.
 All of these programs were piloted starting on Jan 1, 2025.
-ReEnter is not currently active, but it will serve those facign assault charges.
+ReEnter is not currently active, but it will serve those facing assault charges.

 So far, 10 people were referred to Intensive Relief, 13 were referred to Speedy Recovery, and 5 were referred to theft counseling.